FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Storm Drain Modeling Guidelines/Chapter 1.rst

 where:

     A = orifice open area (may be an irregular shape)

     D = height of the full orifice opening

     h = hydraulic head on the orifice

-Cd = discharge coefficient hardcoded to 0.67
+    C\ :sub:`d` = discharge coefficient hardcoded to 0.67

     g = gravitational acceleration

     *f* = fraction of the orifice that is submerged

 The parameters of an orifice in the storm drain system are: